-For the ex-post analysis and verification of the Reporting Broker's reporting data, see "DTTL Procedures" in Principle 2.
+For the ex-post analysis and verification of the Reporting Brokers' reporting data, see "DTTL Procedures" in Principle 2.

-DTTL reviewed the "Results of Periodic Monitoring of TORF Official Rates, etc." on the QBS website and confirmed that the description of the results of periodic monitoring is consistent with the description of the "QBS's Response."
-In addition, DTTL inquired of the person in charge and received a response that QBS had alerted the Reporting Brokers as described in "QBS's Response."
+DTTL reviewed the "Results of Regular Monitoring of TORF official rates, etc." on the QBS website and confirmed that the description of the results of regular monitoring is consistent with the description of the "QBS's Responses."
+In addition, DTTL inquired of the person in charge and received a response that QBS had alerted the Reporting Brokers as described in "QBS's Responses."